mathieudpnt/Ketos/docs/source/versions/next_version.rst

 Next version
 ============

-We plan to include to make the following changes to future versions:
+We plan to include the following changes to future versions:

 **Version 3.0.0**
     * Add Neural Architecture Search capabilities, which would allow it to recommend the optimal architecture to be used in a given task.